RxSwiftCommunity/RxFlow/README.md

 ### How to declare **Steps**

-As **Steps** are seen like some states spread across the application, it seems pretty obvious to use an enum to declare them
+As **Steps** are seen like some navigation states spread across the application, it seems pretty obvious to use an enum to declare them

 ```swift
 enum DemoStep: Step {